The ASSOCIATION OF INTERNATIONAL MERCENARIES, the most professional choice for commanders in need of a qualified hired gun.

 Interestingly, normally Deadrana does not carry no weapon or armor.
 If you are sneaky enough to cut her off her hidden stash with rifle and bodyarmor, you will meet her in a throne room.
 There will be with some soldiers, but Deidrana herself will be unarmed and without any armor.

-Awesome, but Impractical: Pretty much what the Rocket Rifles are.
-Electronically locked except to registered user, the rifles can only hold five shots and can't have any accuracy-boosting accessories mounted on them.
+In JA2, the Rocket Rifles look impressive.
+However. they are electronically locked except to registered user, the rifles can only hold five shots and can't have any accuracy-boosting accessories mounted on them.
 While powerful, most players prefer a rifle's mag size and accuracy to deliver consistent headshots by this point in the game.
 If you are playing 1.13, then they are pretty much useless since either an anti-material sniper rifle or an assault rifle with drum mag and various other attachments will pretty much outclass them.

 Shotguns lose their punch about a third of the game in, when enemies begin to carry better body armor.
 They are given a particular niche in 1.13 though, thanks to the suppression mechanic - since every pellet suppresses as much as a single bullet, it can be used to scare the AP out of elite soldiers with spectra armor.